ja-guzzle/docs/docs/How to guides/Ingest data/Working with Delimited Files.md

   <tr>
     <td>Trim Whitespace</td>
     <td>You may choose to Trim whitespaces on any one end or both ends of the Characters.
 This will be applied to all the columns irrespective of their values or data type</td>

+   < It includes four options like
+				1. none -> no trimming whitespace.
+				2. both -> remove whitespace on both side.
+				3. leading -> remove whitespace on front of the data.
+				4. trailing -> remove whitespace at the end of data.	>

     <td>None</td>
   </tr>
   <tr>